Dr Valentina Cipriani

 ORCID iD: 0000-0002-0839-9955

-My academic journey began with a degree in Statistics (Sapienza University, Rome, Italy) and a PhD in Public Health and Education (University of Pavia, Italy), which included two years as a visiting PhD student in Prof. David Balding’s group at Imperial College London.
-My doctoral work focused on meta-analytic methods for family-based genetic association studies.
-I held a successful postdoctoral research position at the UCL Institute of Ophthalmology (IoO) in London (2009–2012), where I led the first UK genome-wide association study (GWAS) of AMD (Cipriani et al., HMG, 2012).
-This work established my reputation in the field of complex ocular genetics and led to ongoing involvement with the International AMD Genomics Consortium (IAMDGC), contributing to multiple high-impact publications.
-From 2012 to 2017, I held an NIHR/BRC-funded position as a referent genetic statistician at Moorfields Eye Hospital (MEH) and the UCL IoO, where I expanded my research activities beyond complex genetics into rare disease diagnostics and gene discovery, and built a solid network of collaborators that landed my current affiliation at QMUL, first as Senior Bioinformatics Research Fellow (2017-2020, Prof. Smedley’s group) and then becoming a faculty member as Lecturer in Statistical Genomics (March 2020 – July 2022).
+Her academic journey began with a degree in Statistics (Sapienza University, Rome, Italy) and a PhD in Public Health and Education (University of Pavia, Italy), which included two years as a visiting PhD student in Prof. David Balding’s group at Imperial College London.
+Her doctoral work focused on meta-analytic methods for family-based genetic association studies.
+She held a successful postdoctoral research position at the UCL Institute of Ophthalmology (IoO) in London (2009–2012), where she led the first UK genome-wide association study (GWAS) of AMD (Cipriani et al., HMG, 2012).
+This work established her reputation in the field of complex ocular genetics and led to ongoing involvement with the International AMD Genomics Consortium (IAMDGC), contributing to multiple high-impact publications.
+From 2012 to 2017, she held an NIHR/BRC-funded position as a Senior Research Associate at Moorfields Eye Hospital (MEH) and the UCL IoO, where she expanded her research activities beyond complex genetics into rare disease diagnostics and gene discovery, and built a solid network of collaborators that landed her current affiliation at QMUL, first as Senior Bioinformatics Research Fellow (2017-2020, Prof. Smedley’s group) and then becoming a faculty member as Lecturer in Statistical Genomics (March 2020).

 Research